Chuck Deatsch

 Liz Deatsch sits outside on her porch with dogs Annie and Joe.
 She described Chuck as her best friend and soul mate.

-Still, she let the dog in and sat back down to continue reading when she heard the sound of a gunshot.
-She jumped up and went to the kitchen to look outside, then turned around expecting to see Chuck coming down the hall to question the noise.
 When moments passed and he did not come, Liz made her way to the den where she found her husband lying on the floor.
-One look told her he was already gone.

-Still, Liz checked for a pulse.
+One look told her he was already gone, but Liz checked for a pulse anyway.
 Finding none, she frantically called 911.

 After reporting the crime to the dispatcher, the reality of what had just happened washed over her.
-Scared for her safety, she crouched out of site between the washer and the dryer just outside the den.
+Scared for her safety, she crouched out of sight between the washer and the dryer just outside the den.
 When the phone rang and a dispatcher told her to unlock the front door, Liz said she would when she saw the flashing lights of law enforcement vehicles.

 Appanoose County Sheriff Gary Anderson said it appeared to be a random act.